 Often enough, once the food was in the trash, it was out of my mind.
 I felt that I needed to observe my food waste to change my habits.
 Each piece started as a photograph of food that I had inadvertently let decay.
 I sought to transform the image from something repulsive to look at, into something that is pleasant to look at.
 In this way, the personal examination of food waste is facilitated by having a gentle reminder to be conscientious about how much food is being discarded.

 - Learn About Food InsecurityONLINE RESOURCES DEFINITIONS OF FOOD SECURITYUnited States Department of Agriculture.
 Explains the difficulties in measuring hunger and how the USDA uses “food security” levels to measure access to food.
-KEY FACTS … Continue reading Learn About Food Insecurity
+RESPONSIBLE CONSUMPTION … Continue reading Learn About Food Insecurity

 - Food Waste: the ProcessEach design was made from a photograph of food that I inadvertently let decay and had to throw away.
 I started by considering each food photograph individually.
 What is … Continue reading Food Waste: the Process